Gravesend in Brooklyn in Kings County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • War, US Revolutionary.
 A significant historical year for this entry is 1776.

 Location.
 40° 35.714′ N, 73° 58.446′ W. Marker is in Brooklyn, New York, in Kings County.
 It is in Gravesend.
-Marker is on Gravesend Neck Road, on the left when traveling west.
+It is on Gravesend Neck Road, on the left when traveling west.
 Marker is located in Gravesend Cemetery, on Gravesend Neck Road between Van Sicklen Street and McDonald Avenue.
 Touch for map.
 Marker is in this post office area: Brooklyn NY 11223, United States of America.
 Touch for directions.

 More about this marker.
 The bottom of the marker contains “An original sketch by an English officer on board Adml.
-Howe’s Fleet, depict[ing] British ships massing in the Narrows in August 1776.
+Howes Fleet, depict[ing] British ships massing in the Narrows in August 1776.
 Emmet Collection, Miriam and Ira D. Wallach Division of Art, Prints and Photographs, The New York Public Library, Astor, Lenox and Tilden Foundations.”
 Three more pictures appear on the marker.
 The first shows marching British troops and has a caption of “This image is reminiscent of the scene that the residents of Gravesend and Flatlands awoke to in August of 1776.”
 The second is a picture of “The grave of Captain Rem Williamson.
 Photo by Alyssa Loorya.”
 The last picture is a map of “A Plan of the Battle of Brooklyn.
 This map highlights the approximate location of this historic site.”

 Also see . . .